 Our report provides an overview of analyzed survey data from evaluations given to all bar and restaurant staff who completed the training in 2016, as well as additional data collected from local and national sources.
 This data, combined with personal stories from trans people of color in DC, helped to inform our decision to revamp the program as the Safe Bar Collective: a renewed commitment to DC’s most marginalized communities.

-In this new program, CASS will take a three pronged approach:
+In this program, CASS is taking a three pronged approach:

-- Improving our curriculum, based on data from the report, and making it more inclusive.
-This includes an expanded conversation on race and how it can affect experiences with sexual violence and hate-based harassment.
+- Expanding the curriculum, based on data from the report, includes an expanded conversation on race and how identities can affect experiences with harassment and sexual violence.

 - Creating job opportunities for trans people of color by training program participants with specific job and social skills to prepare them for work in the front of the house at local bars and restaurants.
-CASS will leverage its existing partnerships with 27 bars that are already working to cultivate safe environments and partner with the Restaurant Opportunities Center of DC for the training.
+CASS is leveraging its existing partnerships with bars that are already working to cultivate safe environments and partner with the Restaurant Opportunities Center of DC for the training.